r1do1/r1do1/README.md

 <!--## Hi there 👋-->

-# 🚀 Applications Catalog
+# 🚀 Applications & Ideas Catalog

-Overview of applications I'm currently working on.
+Overview of Projects I'm working on.
 ➡ DM me at my Linkedin to reach me and to request access
 https://www.linkedin.com/in/izatulreduan/